Friday, November 26, 2010

 Oh, that's much better.
 Deeeeee-lish.

 You scrumptious little ball of downy cheekiness, you leapt into my funny bone the other day when you laughed for the first time.
 It was just a syllable, just a hoarse, single chortle.
 A chort: "Henh."
 You were busy smiling away as I jiggled you and sampled the daily flavor of your cheeks (as I recall, it was pistachio), and I think the noise surprised and delighted us both equally.
-Your eyes got wide, like,
+Your eyes got wide, like, what the heck just happened?, and I only succeeded in confusing your further with my own responsive bray.

 This emotional display milestone rocks my world.
 You are a wonderful, happy, peaceful, dreamy, well-fed, well-loved, well-flavored bundle ball just brimming with bliss, and the fact that your smiles come more readily now somehow solidifies your space in my heart as a real person, a grinning infant, my daughter.

-Do you hear that, Self?!
+Other milestones can wait [Do you hear that, Self?!
 No rush!] - like, for example, holding up your head.
 So your head is still a little wobbly, despite hours of tummy time.
 So what?
 Why on Earth am I going to push you to be a head-holder-upper right now, when you are the World's Greatest Nuzzler, and your wee furry noggin nestles itself right under my chin when I pick you up?
 That?
 That right there?
 Bliss.

-three months old, and I just don't want to think about how your teeth will come in, and when I should start signing with you, and how long it will take to get you potty trained.
+We tried visiting the Ds infant/toddler playgroup again this week, and again I just didn't feel comfortable, or ready.
+It's so hard to put a finger on the way I feel when we're there.
+The mamas are all very nice, and I think it's great that the playgroup exists, but it just isn't giving me the kind of encouragement I think I need right now.
+I realize there is a long and interesting path ahead of us, and that many bumps will come up along the way.
+But you're three months old, and I just don't want to think about how your teeth will come in, and when I should start signing with you, and how long it will take to get you potty trained.
 For now, for these sweet and fleeting months, you're a baby.
 Just a baby, just a little sister, just a diaper-wetting, over-rolling, toy-grasping, foot-flailing, chubby-armed, soft-skinned, up-spitting, long-napping, nighttime-swaddled, daddy-cuddled, stormy-blue-eyed baby, who is learning to suck from a bottle and by Jove will get it down pat, because I'm leaving town next week for two nights, and - no offense - I hope to be going solo.

 I love you, Mirabel!